Earth Energy Fruits & Veggies Versus Balance of Nature: Are They Worth It or Not?

 Balance of Nature Versus Earth Energy: The Verdict

-Balance of Nature has some good fruits and vegetables in its formulation alongside some average ones.
+Balance of Nature has some good vegetables and fruits in its formulation alongside some average ones.
 It’s quite expensive for what you get and I suspect only so popular because of their relentless TV advertising.

 This review of Earth Energy Fruits & Veggies is the first time I’ve come across a Balance of Nature competitor that has both much worse ingredients and is more costly overall for what you get.